-Transfer is only allowed to the 3rd or 4th year of Semmelweis University from the same faculty of another university following the accomplishment of the theoretical (basic) or the pre-clinical module respectively.
-The request must be submitted by 15 July in each year to the Dean's Office of the Faculty (English Secretariat).
+Transfer is only allowed to the 3rd or 4th year at the Faculty of Medicine and Dentistry and from the 2nd year at the Facultyof Pharmacy of Semmelweis University from the same faculty of another university following the accomplishment of the theoretical (basic) or the pre-clinical module respectively.
+The request must be submitted by 15 July at the Faculty of Medicine and Pharmacy and by 5 July at the Faculty of Dentistry in each year to the Dean's Office of the Faculty (English Secretariat).